udacity/nd325-c1-implementing-privacy-in-software-applications/project/backend/README.md

 1. Before the voter casts their ballot, the frontend should communicate that after verifying their identity, their vote will be counted _anonymously_.
 2. After the ballot has been cast, the voter should be informed that their ballot has been submitted that the submission was successful.
 3. After the voter has voted, the voter should be informed that they're free to de-register themselves from voting, if they contact the voter registrar.

+#### Step 9: Privacy Self-Evaluation

+Congratulations!
+You've finished the technical portion of the project.
+At this time, it's important for us to have a look back at what we've built from a privacy angle.

+For each of the seven Privacy by Design (PbD) principle, go through an answer the following two questions:

+1. What does this application do to address this PbD principle?
+2. How can we improve this application to better address this PbD principle?